-We analyzed data extracted from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS) ^{5,6} (www.cdc.gov/foodsafety/fdoss) on outbreaks that were confirmed or suspected to be caused by the four priority pathogens from 1998 through 2017.
-We excluded outbreaks that occurred in a U.S. territory, were caused by multiple etiologies, or had no identified food vehicle or contaminated ingredient.
+We analyzed data extracted from CDC's Foodborne Disease Outbreak Surveillance System (FDOSS)^{5,6} (www.cdc.gov/foodsafety/fdoss) on outbreaks that were confirmed or suspected to be caused by the four priority pathogens from 1998 through 2018.
+We excluded outbreaks that met one or more of the following conditions: occurred in a U.S. territory; had no identified food vehicle or contaminated ingredient; were caused by more than one pathogen (including pathogens not included in this report); were caused by both E. coli 0157 and another E. coli serogroup; or were caused by both Salmonella serotype Enteritidis and another Salmonella serotype.
+We included outbreaks caused by multiple serotypes of Salmonella if none were Enteritidis and outbreaks caused by multiple species of Campylobacter; the inclusion of these outbreaks represents a change from the methods in previous reports.